Injuries Involving City, County or State Vehicles

 If there were catastrophic injuries or a fatal accident involving a government vehicle, it is critical to establish liability to cover the victim's long-term medical needs and lost income.
 We will exhaust every avenue and use the full resources of our firm including expert witnesses, as necessary.

-Willis & Willis offers a free case evaluation and there are no attorney fees unless we succeed in holding the city, county, state or school district accountable for damages.
+Willis, Willis & Rizzi Co., L.P.A. offers a free case evaluation and there are no attorney fees unless we succeed in holding the city, county, state or school district accountable for damages.
 Call today at 330-535-2000.